Unleash The Power of Nature: 10 Beneficial Insects for a Healthy Garden

 But how do you attract these beneficial insects to your garden?
 Here are some tips: plant native wildflowers, create insect habitats, grow flowering herbs and vegetables, let some garden pests go, and avoid pesticides.

 Native wildflowers are a great way to attract beneficial insects to your garden.
-Not only do they add beauty to your outdoor space, but they also provide a natural habitat for beneficial insects.
+They not only add beauty to your outdoor space but also provide a natural habitat for beneficial insects.

 Creating insect habitats is another excellent way to attract beneficial insects.
 This can be as simple as leaving an area of your garden undisturbed or providing shelter in the form of logs or stones.